HenriquesLab/DL4MicEverywhere/docs/WINDOWS_INSTALLATION.md

 ## Requirements
 - WSL (Windows Subsystem for Linux) - Pre-installed on most Windows 10/11 systems, otherwise it is available on the Microsoft store.
 - Install and/or update all the GPU [NVIDIA drivers](https://www.nvidia.com/download/index.aspx), [cudatoolkit](https://developer.nvidia.com/cuda-toolkit), and [cuDNN](https://developer.nvidia.com/cudnn) necessary for your GPU.

+&nbsp;

 ## 1. Docker Desktop installation
 Download and install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/):
  - During installation tick the recommended **WLS2** option.
  - To finalize the installation **Restart** the computer.

+ &nbsp;

 ## 2. Setup the WSL (Windows Subsystem for Linux)